2019 Black Canyon Invitational

 Mandatory Check In

 Teams must check-in a minimum of 1 hour prior to your first match.
-Check in will be at the field tent at Sunset Mesa both Friday evening and Saturday morning.
+Check in will be at the Sunset Mesa shelter Saturday morning beginning at 6:30 am.
 Failure to check-in results in automatic disqualification (without refund of fee) from the tournament.
 Games not played by a disqualified team will be classified as “Forfeits” or “Byes” as determined by the Tournament Director.

 At the Mandatory Check In, teams must provide the items listed below under one of the two options for required credentials: